-- Please do not attend therapy if you have a fever or if you have an infectious illness.
-Please remember to call and cancel.
+- Clients should not attend scheduled appointments if they have a fever or an infectious illness.
+Please call and cancel before the appointment.

 - Sessions may be observed by a client's parents, spouse, clinical educators, or students in the Communication Disorders Program.
 Observations are confidential and information concerning a client may not be discussed with others who are not part of the client's diagnostic or treatment team.
 Others wishing to observe must check with the clinical educator in charge of the case.
 Outside individuals must have written authorization from the client or client's guardian to observe.

 - Client records are confidential and may not be released to anyone without the appropriate written signature.

 - Fees are charged for all services provided by the Clinic.
 Fees are subject to a sliding fee scale.
 To qualify for reduced fees you must complete the Financial Inquiry Form.
 The accounts clerk will then determine the fee and either meet with you or call you to discuss it.